avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

 If you want to list or run only the network based tests, you can do so by requesting only tests that are tagged with ``net``::

-  $ avocado list perf.py --filter-by-tags=net
+  $ avocado list --loader perf.py --filter-by-tags=net
   INSTRUMENTED perf.py:Network.test_latency
   INSTRUMENTED perf.py:Network.test_throughput